sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 ```

 When a Control Plane is configured via `GrpcService.GoogleGrpc` message, we'll
-inspect the allowlist for the matching target URI.
+inspect the allow-list for the matching target URI.

 1. If target URI is not present, we don't create the connection to the requested
    Control Plane, and NACK the xDS resource.